sizezero/valmap/README.md

 3. **Estimate.** Just look into the distance and guess.
 This is the least accurate method but sometimes (like looking over a canyon) there is no alternative.

 I ended up using (2) the most.
-Starting from the stones, I can trot in an ortogonal direction and time the distance.
-To reach a non-orthogonal position I can can combine two orthonal positions.
+Starting from the stones, I can trot in an orthogonal direction and time the distance.
+To reach a non-orthogonal position I can can combine two orthogonal positions.
 E.g., if I want to reach a spot in the North West, I can first time a path north, then a path west.

 ### Mapping